KTUD-CD

-KTUD-CD, virtual channel 25 (UHF digital channel 20), was a low-powered, Class A independent television station licensed to Las Vegas, Nevada, United States.
+KTUD-CD (channel 25) was a low-power, Class A independent television station in Las Vegas, Nevada, United States.
 The station was owned by the Greenspun Broadcasting subsidiary of The Greenspun Corporation.

-Unlike other low-powered television stations not connected to a full-power mother station, the station was available on channel 14 through Cox cable systems in the Las Vegas Valley.
+Unlike other low-power television stations not connected to a full-power mother station, the station was available on channel 14 through Cox cable systems in the Las Vegas Valley.